OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

   -  *Library Icon Size* – Sets the size for library icons.

-  -  *Show Protected Classes* – Sets the application language.
+  -  *Show Protected Classes* – If enabled then Libraries Browser will also list the protected classes.

 -  Modeling View Mode